vtempest/ai-research-agent/README.md

 ).test(document_text.replace(/\n/g, " "));
 ```

-### Wikipedia Search API
+#### Wikipedia Search API

 Function to query phrase in Wikipedia Search API and return page titles, images and first few sentences of each result.
-Wikipedia Search API is has complex [documentation](https://www.mediawiki.org/wiki/API:Opensearch) and is dificult to parse and clean up results.
+Wikipedia Search API  has complex [documentation](https://www.mediawiki.org/wiki/API:Opensearch) and is dificult to parse and clean up results.

 ### Further Research